 This year, government initiative Creative Ireland is highlighting some of the best projects, events, and initiatives that are bringing culture and the arts to the forefront in every Irish county and Co.
 Louth is no different.

 The smallest county in Ireland, County Louth has a proud tradition of poetry and music and is this year, in particular, looking forward to the likes of the Midsummer’s Artisan Market in Drogheda and the annual harp festival, An Chúirt Chruitireachta.

 As part of the Creative Ireland county initiatives and beyond, there are many exciting events taking place in the Wee County over the next months and many ongoing initiatives constantly ensuring the emphasis in creativity in the county.
 Here's a look at some of the best:

 "Bristle: hair and hegemony" draws on the rich scientific, literary, political and aesthetic contexts in which hair plays a central role.
 It brings together a range of artworks and objects from the 17th century to the contemporary moment, and from diverse ethnic and cultural contexts.
 It features work by historic and contemporary artists.
 This exhibition at the Highlanes Gallery in Drogheda runs July 8 - September 23.
-In tandem, there will be children’s workshops throughout July and August, and a special salon-style day on August 12.

 The Tempest by Encore Productions

 Encore Productions is composed of clients from the RehabCare Resource Centre in Dundalk.
 The center provides services for 60 adults with intellectual disabilities from all over County Louth.
 Their version of Shakespeare’s The Tempest will involve 16 actors from the center with a crew of four staff and volunteers.